smartdevicelink/protocol_spec/README.md

   </tr>
 </table>

-#### 4.6.2 Notification of the information required to set up TCP transport
+#### 4.6.2 Transport Event Update

-Core may provide additional information that is required to set up Secondary Transport.
-For example, an application needs to know the head unit's IP address and TCP port number to establish a TCP transport.
+Some Secondary Transports might require additional details on how they can be established.
+For example, in order to establish a TCP connection between the application and head unit the IP address and port number are required.
+The `TransportEventUpdate` control frame is used for this purpose.

-Transport Event Update control frame is used for this purpose.
-Core will send out the frame whenever its transport configuration is changed, for example when its IP address is updated or Wi-Fi network goes down.
-Core will also send out the frame right after Start Service ACK frame of Version Negotiation, so that the application can initiate Secondary Transport's connection immediately.
+The head unit will send out a `TransportEventUpdate` frame whenever its transport configuration is changed, for example when its IP address is updated or Wi-Fi network goes down.
+The head unit will also send out a `TransportEventUpdate` frame right after the `StartServiceACK` frame that establishes the RPC service so the application can initiate a connection immediately.

-Transport Event Update frame is always delivered through Primary Transport.
-Core should not send the frame to applications that don't support protocol version 5.1.0.
-Due to this nature, the frame won't be sent out before Version Negotiation.
+The `TransportEventUpdate` frame must always be sent through the Primary Transport.
+The head unit should not send the frame to applications that don't support protocol versions 5.1.0 or newer.

-##### 4.6.2.1 Transport Event Update
+##### 4.6.2.1 TransportEventUpdate

 ##### Head Unit -> Application